 We continue to build factories and warehouses further from the city where employees call home.
 For individuals without a reliable vehicle who are looking for – or to keep – employment at these facilities, their commute can seem like an impossible task, even if the commute itself is only ten miles.
 Without access to a reliable mode of transportation, this may as well be 100 miles.
 And for those who rely on rideshare programs, it can cost them $20-$40 for a round trip ride.
 If they’re working five days a week, that’s close to $100-$200 of a weekly paycheck, which takes away from life’s other expenses like housing, healthcare, childcare, and food.

-While the world often talks about housing insecurity and food insecurity, the very real insecurity of transportation is disproportionately affecting people of color throughout the nation.
+While the world often talks about housing insecurity and food insecurity, the very real insecurity of transportation is affecting communities throughout the nation.
 Employment opportunities with a livable wage are moving from the cities where workers live into the suburbs and beyond.
 In the Greater Milwaukee area, there is an emerging solution to this obstacle that’s gaining speed, aimed to help everyone facing transportation insecurity.

 FlexRide Milwaukee, operated by MobiliSE, is an on-demand program similar to a rideshare that helps individuals commute to and from work for just dollars a day, much like any other commuter with access to a car.
 It goes back to 2015 when a group of civic, community, and business leaders from southeastern Wisconsin gathered to find a solution for households without access to vehicles needed for their work commute.
 “FlexRiders” who live in the City of Milwaukee but work in Menomonee Falls or Franklin, which are in FlexRide’s current employment zones, are able to easily get to work for a fraction of the time and cost that they’d have otherwise.